Sustainability and Environmental Studies

 SES 310 - Wetland Ecology (4 Credit Hours)

 This course is a comprehensive study of wetland ecology, management, and policy.
-The main emphasis is on biological, chemical, and physical aspects of major wetland ecosystems found in North America.
-The course also deals with valuation, classification, and delineation of wetlands.
+The main emphasis is on the biological, chemical, and physical aspects of major wetland ecosystems found in North America.
+The course also deals with the valuation, classification, and delineation of wetlands.
 A significant portion of the course focuses on local and regional wetland ecosystems: their history, ecology, and current status.
 Labs will be field-based explorations of the biology, chemistry, and ecology of these regional wetlands.

 Crosslisting: BIOL 310.